JTCaldeira/JTCaldeira.github.io/_learning/prerequisites/3-sum-of-squares.md

 We usually like to plot lines that nicely show trends between variables, but the line we chose does a visibly bad job at that.
 However obvious that might look to us though, before we can try to choose a better one, we first need to know how good (or... bad) of a "fit" that line is to the data.
 We can do that by measuring the distance between the line and each data point.

 We could choose the horizontal, perpendicular (*i.e.* orthogonal), or vertical distances between the line and the points.
-It is common to use regression to predict values of *y* from given values of *x*, so let us use the vertical distance.
+It is common to use regression to predict values of *y* (the target variable) from given values of *x*, so let us use the vertical distance.
 If we were trying to use the blue line to predict values of *y* from given values of *x*, this distance would represent the	*residual*, or *error*, in our prediction.
 The residuals between each point and the blue line are shown below as red dotted lines:

 <p align="center">
 	<img src="/img/learning/prerequisites/sum-of-squares/sum_of_squares_3.png"/>